 I love to teach, although I hate it when students graduate.
 I am privileged to work with talented and generous colleagues.
 Trinity is a great place to live and study, and if you’re interested in pursuing ministry (ordained or not), or studying theology, this is the place!

 My primary areas of interest are Systematic Theology, Historical Theology, and Philosophical Theology.
 But I am also interested in Theological Ethics (Moral Theology) and Liturgical Theology.
 (I brag that I took some courses from John Howard Yoder and Stanley Hauerwas, before Hauerwas went to Duke and got famous.)
 I consider myself to be either a Barthian Thomist or a Thomist Barthian, claiming both Thomas Aquinas and Karl Barth as theological influences.

 I like classical music, jazz, and traditional “folk music,” ranging from Celtic to Bluegrass to Ladysmith Black Mambazo.
 I may be the only person at Trinity who does not play ukelele, although I am a novice mandolin player.
 (I am not fond of “contemporary” worship music, which I considers a major contributor to my declining hair line and graying beard.)
-My wife Jennie (who is an artist) agrees I am is a pretty good cook.
-I to make good green chile and gumbo.
+My wife Jennie (who is an artist) agrees that I am a pretty good cook.
+I make good green chile and gumbo.